Thursday, 27 September 2018

 Walk to Scoraig

 On Sunday Hilary and I did our planned walk from Badrallach to Scoraig on Little Loch Broom.
 It’s about 14 km out and back, and I have done it before with James.
-He was cycling in to
+Meanwhile James was cycling in from Black Bridge to climb Beinn a' Chaisteil.

 We were joined by Steven and Heidi and had a lovely walk and chat.
 The footpath is easy to follow and undulates along the hill side, with a few steep sections as it goes round the promontory, and the bracken and trees were displaying their bright and warm autumnal colours.
 The weather was sunny and breezy but every hour or so a shower of rain would sweep over us.
 It was quite spectacular - you could see each shower travelling up the loch towards us.
 The first time it happened I put on my waterproof trousers, only for the shower to have passed by the time I got them on.
 So the next time I didn’t bother putting them on, and although my trousers got a bit wet they soon dried in the wind.